StuartsProjects/StuartsProjects.github.io/_posts/2015-01-05-Semtech-LoRa-Transceivers–a-KISS-approach-to-Long-Range-Data-Telemetry.md

 ### World record LoRa link

-According to a very very senior LoRa designer at Semtech the establishing of a two way link at 242km used for the testing described above was; "I am glad to tell you that you currently own the world absolute record for a lora link".
+According to a very very senior LoRa designer at Semtech the establishing of a two way link at 242km used for the testing described above was; "I am glad to tell you that you currently own the world absolute record for a LoRa link".

 ### Portable LoRa Receiver